-His voice talents can also be heard on animated hit Rio and a 2014 sequel (as a villainous red-eyed cockatoo, The Hollywood Reporter argued the character "steals every scene he's in"), 2010's Despicable Me (one of the evil minions), and sneaking a mention of Wellington's Botanic Gardens into an episode of The Simpsons.
-Clement went on to play Boris, the bug-eyed alien assassin who fiddles with time in the third Men in Black movie, and the villainous giant crab Tamatoa in Disney’s Moana.
+Clement's voice talents can also be heard on animated hit Rio and a 2014 sequel (as a villainous red-eyed cockatoo, The Hollywood Reporter argued the character "steals every scene he's in"), 2010's Despicable Me (one of the evil minions), and sneaking a mention of Wellington's Botanic Gardens into an episode of The Simpsons.
+Clement went on to play the villainous giant crab Tamatoa in Moana and Boris, the bug-eyed alien assassin who fiddles with time in the third Men in Black movie.

 Clement contributed to sketch comedy show Radiradirah, directed an episode of Short Poppies for his Conchords colleague Rhys Darby, and can be heard as the voice of one of the sheep in The Pen, a series of shorts he made with Wellington animator Guy Capper.

 2014 saw Clement's big screen directorial debut: mock-documentary What We Do In the Shadows, based on a 2006 short he made and starred in with old friend Taika Waititi.
 Clement's interest in vampires stems from childhood; he recalls starting a vampire gang at primary school, donning plastic teeth and trying to scare smaller kids in a Transylvanian accent.